Published Mar 21, 2012 4 mins Reading time Back to articles

 Group meeting

-6. Identify solutions that work for each party.
-It’s important that the solution is agreeable to each party and the company, as it will work and be successful only if everyone buys in.
+• Identify solutions that work for each party.
+The solution must be agreeable to each party and the company, as it will work and be successful only if everyone buys in.

 At all times, avoid taking sides: As the manager, your interest is the company, the resolution of the conflict, and each employee.
 Don’t mandate a solution; you want the staff invested in the solution.